Maltomatic/Verbosity/readme.md

     - if/else
         - if (var > 0 or var > var) goto, else goto
         - if (var > 0 or var > var) execute, else execute
-- Auxilary verbs and conjunctions are special print characters and are ignored in other processing.
+- Auxilary verbs and conjunctions are special print characters and are ignored if in the beginning of a line.
-    - That is, they are not included in the indication of variables or values.
-    - If they are at the beginning of a line, the line is treated as starting from the second word.
+    - The line is treated as starting from the first non-auxilary, conjunction, determiner, or adposition word.
-    - Each time an auxilary verb is encountered, print a space.
+    - At most once per line, if an auxilary verb is encountered, print a space.
+This is done before any outputs from the line itself.
-    - Each time a conjunction is encountered, print a linebreak.
+    - For each line, if the last word is a conjunction, print a linebreak.
+This is done after any outputs from the line itself.
+This is invalid if ther.e are punctuation marks past the last word
+- - Determiners(articles, quantifiers, etc.) and adpositions (in, to, etc.) are ignored when at the beginning of a line.
+    - The line is treated as starting from the first non-auxilary, conjunction, determiner, or adposition word.

 ## Line operations
 The length is counted after stripping non-alphabetic characters from the line.